 Economics During the Islamic Golden Age

-Whenever the Islamic Golden Age is mentioned, so many are quick to think of mathematics, medicine, and astronomy.
-What many do not even realize is that Muslims of that era also left very important influences and contributions in the field of economics.
+Whenever the Islamic Golden Age is mentioned.
+So many are quick to think of mathematics, medicine, and astronomy.
+What many do not even realize is that it also left very important influences in the field of economics.
 From the 9th to 14th centuries, Muslim scholars came up with very sophisticated concepts, strategies, and applications in all aspects of economics.

 Glory be to Allah (SWT), the principles of economics that Muslim scholars invented in the Islamic Golden Age are still very valid and relevant till today.
 What this tells us is that as long as Muslims remain firm on the path of Islam, our existence on this planet will be with ease.
 May Allah (SWT) guide all our steps, aameen.